-China is a country that is rarely out of the headlines, whether for its rapid industrial growth, its politics or more recently the advent of the Beijing Olympics.
-The images we see are of a country rich in history and culture, with a diverse range of peoples and environments within its extensive borders.
+The images we see of China are of a country rich in history and culture, with a diverse range of peoples and environments within its extensive borders.
 Being the third largest country in the world and home to approximately one fifth of the world's population, it has long sparked the imagination of many a traveller.

 The country has been traversed by emperors, kings and generals throughout history due to its critical position in the heart of the continent of Asia and is consequently home to a variety of peoples from the Han Chinese to Tibetans and Mongols, with most people speaking Mandarin or standard Chinese.